Ashikaga Motouji: Career

-In 1349 Takauji sent Motouji to the Kantō to replace Yoshiakira, solidify his power and protect his interests there.Yasuda (1990:26) Motouji and all the Kantō Kubō that followed him resided in the Ashikaga clan's family mansion in today's Jōmyōji neighborhood in the east of Kamakura.
+In 1349 Takauji sent Motouji to the Kantō to replace Yoshiakira, solidify his power and protect his interests there.
+Motouji and all the Kantō Kubō that followed him resided in the Ashikaga clan's family mansion in today's Jōmyōji neighborhood in the east of Kamakura.
 At the location now stands a black memorial stele, whose inscription reads:

 After Minamoto no Yoritomo founded his shogunate, Ashikaga Yoshikane made this place his residence.
 His descendants also resided here for well over 200 years thereafter.
 After Ashikaga Takauji became shōgun and moved to Kyoto, his son and second shōgun Yoshiakira decided to also live there.
 Yoshiakira's younger brother Motouji then became Kantō kanrei and commanded his army from here.
 This became a tradition for all of the Ashikaga that followed.
 They, after Kyoto's fashion, gave themselves the title kubō.
 In 1455 kubō Ashikaga Shigeuji, after clashing with Uesugi Noritada, moved to Ibaraki's Shimōsa Province and the residence was demolished.